 After 40 minutes, check how it's going - the garlic is done when a centre clove is completely soft when pierced with a sharp knife.

 Once it's nice and soft, you can continue roasting until deeply golden for a more caramelized flavour, but check the garlic every 10 minutes.
-The exact roasting time will depend on the size of your garlic, the variety, and its age.

 Love Chorizo?
 Then you might like my Crispy Potatoes with Chorizo, Lemon and Garlic.